daemonza/setupmac/README.md

 ```

 The start.sh script installs `pip` and then `ansible` with pip.
-Then git clone this repository and execure the `ansible` playbook which does
+Then git clone this repository and execute the `ansible` playbook which does
 all the heavy lifting of setting your mac.

 The playbook use homebrew with cask to install most things.
 You can see a list of